Why You Should Reconsider Your Iron Supplement

 The Big Picture

 Your body is designed to handle iron efficiently when it has the right tools.
-Instead of opting for a supplement, think about how you can support your body’s natural systems with the right foods and nutrients.
+Instead of defaulting to supplementation, consider how you can support your body’s natural systems with the right foods and targeted nutrient support.

-If you want to dig into this more, that’s exactly what I do with 1:1 clients.
-We get allll the labs done to have a FULL picture of what’s going on.
-Apply here!
+If you want to explore this further, this is exactly what I do with 1:1 clients.
+We run comprehensive labs to get a full picture of what’s really going on.

 Additional Resources